-The goal of the doctoral concentration in social psychology is to train individuals for a variety of academic and applied settings.
+The goal of the social psychology track is to train individuals for a variety of academic and applied settings.
 Research emphases within the concentration include attitudes, affect and motivation, goals and self-regulation, social cognition, social neuroscience, social-clinical interface, social-emotional development, preventive health, emotion-cognition interaction, and program evaluation.

 During the program, students work closely with a specific faculty member who serves as the student’s research mentor.
 The program offers coursework covering a broad background in psychology, in-depth study of research methodology and statistics, and advanced coursework in Social Psychology.
 Students attend a weekly brown-bag research seminar, are provided with a guided introduction to college-level teaching.